Worried that you can’t learn an American English accent?

 3. Watch American News Programs

-American news programs are great to help you hear the American accent.
+News programs from the U.S. are great source of American accent audio.
 For the best experience, try national news programs such as the ones listed below.
 National news anchors tend to have the General American accent.

 If you know you’ll be traveling to a region with a strong local accent, such as the South or West, look for videos from local news stations in those areas.
 You may hear some localized accents.